PickNikRobotics/ik_benchmarking/README.md

 **Joint Error:** This is calculated as the Euclidean distance between the sampled joint values used to calculated forward kinematics and the joint values resulting from the inverse kinematics solution.

-The data generator script saves these details in a CSV file for each solver.
-The files are named by `<solver_name>_ik_benchmarking_data.csv`, while the `solver_name` is loaded from the `ik_benchmarking.yaml` config file.

 Note: The command at the start of this section generates the files in the directory `~/ws_moveit2`.
-The setting of the desirable output directory is to be implemented soon.
+The setting of the desirable output directory for the data generator script is under development.

 ### Visualizing the Benchmarking Data